11 min read

 And there is another interesting reason why that formula works the way it does.
 Let’s look at the crux of the matter and investigate this “You Are What You Eat” thing a little further and dive into some basic science 101.

 Yes, you read that right, your body has a manufacturing plant of cells that works to replace and renew dead cells.
-An average adult loses around 300 billion cells every day, and this “cell manufacturing plant” is fuelled by the food that you eat
+An average adult loses around 300 billion cells every day, and this “cell manufacturing plant” is fueled by the food that you eat.

 You can’t eat nutritionless food and expect your body’s “cell manufacturing plant” to run efficiently and produce at its best.